Netixsol-Innovator-Internship/Hassan-Mujahid/Week5/Day-3/Readme.md

 # Grocery App

 This project is a Grocery App Schema, built using Mongoose.
-It provides schemas to manage different entities such as Buyers, Owners, Stores, Products(Added Image), and Orders.
+It provides schemas to manage different entities such as Buyers, Owners, Stores, Products, Orders, and Images.
 These schemas define the structure of the data and ensure seamless interaction with a MongoDB database.

 ---